Learning From Leadership: Investigating the Links to Improved Student Learning

 - In our school, we have well defined learning expectations for all students.

 - Students in our school meet or exceed clearly defined expectations.

 - We provide opportunities for students to discuss the effects of intolerance on their lives.

 - Our student assessment practices reflect our curriculum standards.

-The construct for classroom, curriculum and instruction comprises the following five items, ranked on a six-point scale, using the same stem:
+classroom, curriculum and instruction comprises the following five items, ranked on a six-point scale, using the same stem:

 - I have sufficient written curricula on which to base my lessons.

 - My instructional strategies enable students to construct their own knowledge.

 - I maintain a rapid pace of instruction in my classes.

 - I feel adequately equipped to handle student behavior in my class.